olasunkanmi1/My-Portfolio-Website/README.md

 # My Portfolio Website

-version 2 of my portfolio website showing my relevant skills and my projects.
+My Portfolio Website showing brief description about me as well as my relevant skills and my projects.